 Why is HIPAA important?

 The Health Insurance Portability and Accountability Act (HIPAA) is a landmark piece of legislation in the United States healthcare industry.
 Enacted by Congress in 1996 and signed into law by President Bill Clinton, HIPAA was initially designed to address the issue of health insurance coverage for people who were between jobs.
-Without HIPAA, individuals who found themselves in these circumstances would be left without health insurance, and potentially unable to pay for critical healthcare.
+Without HIPAA, individuals who found themselves in these circumstances would be left without health insurance, and potentially unable to pay for healthcare.

 HIPAA is now more widely known in another context: the improvement of data privacy and data security in the healthcare industry.
-HIPAA Rule’s introduced critical changes to how organisations may store, handle and use sensitive patient information.
+HIPAA Rule’s introduced changes to how organisations may store, handle and use sensitive patient information.
 HIPAA legislation covers healthcare providers, health plans, healthcare clearinghouses, and business associates of HIPAA-covered entities.

 Before HIPAA, there was no legal requirement for healthcare companies to place safeguards on patient data; it was up to the discretion of the organisations.
-Furthermore, there were no repercussions if an unauthorised individual gained access to PHI.
+There were no repercussions if an unauthorised individual gained access to PHI.
 HIPAA introduced sweeping new changes, requiring organisations to place many layers of safeguards on patient data.
 HIPAA’s enforcers have the power to levy financial penalties against organisations who violate HIPAA.

 Technology has changed in unprecedented ways since 1996.
 New threats, such as phishing campaigns and malware attacks, place patient data at risk.
 HIPAA has been updated to account for technological advancement, and now stipulates that organisations should place technological safeguards stored on an electronic device.
 One of the most popular methods of securing ePHI is encryption.
 Even if an unauthorised individual steals encrypted data, they cannot read the data unless they have the correct key to decrypt them.